New Jersey Rhinoplasty

 For patients with significant septal deviation, rhinoplasty can also be combined with septoplasty to help reduce symptoms of nasal airway obstruction.
 Rhinoplasty is usually performed as an outpatient procedure.
 Using modern techniques, packing after surgery is usually not necessary, and there is usually only mild swelling and discomfort.

 Recovery after rhinoplasty varies between individuals.
 After rhinoplasty it is possible to have some swelling and bruising around your eyes.
 The majority of our patients only develop mild swelling and bruising.
 However a small number of patients may develop more noticeable swelling and bruising.
 Cool compresses during the day time reduce swelling and bruising.
 We do not recommend using these when you are sleeping.
 Sleeping on two to three pillows often helps to reduce swelling.

-If your surgery involves your nasal bones you should not wear glasses until this has healed adequately.
+If your surgery involves your nasal bones, you should not wear glasses for several weeks.
 Wearing classes can alter the appearance of your healing nasal bones.

 Most patients have only mild discomfort after rhinoplasty surgery and do not require any medication containing narcotics for pain.
 If you do take any medication containing narcotics do not drive or perform any hazardous activities until this wears off.
 After the procedure it is also possible to have some residual sedative effects.
 Therefore you should not drive or perform hazardous activities until these effects have cleared.

 Dr. Carniol suggests patients stop taking aspirin, NSAIDS – Advil, Motrin, Alleve, Naproxen, etc; vitamin E, or fish oil for 2 weeks before surgery.
 Alcohol can also make people bleed or bruise more, so patients are advised to stop any alcohol a full week before surgery.
 Hydrating well during the days before surgery and enjoying a balanced diet can ease the recovery period.